Tye Leung Schulze: Marriage

 While working at Angel Island she met immigration inspector Charles Frederick Schulze.
 Schulze was Caucasian and the intermarriage of Chinese and white Americans was illegal as a result of California's anti-miscegenation laws in 1913.
-As a result, the couple went to Vancouver, Washington to be legally married.
+As a result, the couple went to Vancouver, Washington, to be legally married.
 They were married in October 1913.
 The couple's families, however, did not approve of their marriage.
 After the marriage the couple came back to California, but both lost their government jobs due to racial prejudice.
 They had four children: Frederick, Theodore, Louise, and Donaldina.

 After losing his job, Schulze went to work shortly as a special patrol officer and street-car motorman.
 He then worked for the Southern Pacific Company as an "inspector of office machines", and then as a superintendent of service for the Columbia Gramaphone Company.
-Schulze passed away in 1935.
+Schulze died in 1935.

 Other Social Activism

 When abortion was illegal, 61-year-old Leung, along with four others, were arrested for their roles in what was believed to be a statewide abortion ring.
 Leung was tipped off by a San Francisco girl who was flown to Los Angeles for an abortion that cost $400.
 Following an investigation and trial, charges against Leung were dropped in December 1948.